 First, what do we mean when we say “brand strategy?”
-Branding is represents every tangible element of your business, from your logo, to your interaction with customers, which, all together, creates an image of who you are and how you want people to see you.
-Brand strategy is how you plan to deliver all of those branding messages through a long term plan.
+Branding represents every tangible element of your business, from your logo, to your interaction with customers, which, all together, creates an image of who you are and how you want people to see you.
+Brand strategy is how you plan to deliver all of those branding messages through a long-term plan.
 This encompasses all of the who, what, when, where, why and how – from where you advertise, to how you distribute your products.

 Brand strategy is an art and a science.
 It should aim to achieve specific goals, and, done well, contribute to the longevity and ongoing success of your business.
 It is, therefore, an essential part of a business plan.
 Developing a well thought out, written brand strategy is one of the best things you can do to get your business off to a strong start.